raoul2000/yii2-workflow/guide/about-workflows.md

 the appropriate attribut.
 Ok but why reinventing the wheel when Yii2 provides a great [Model Validation](http://www.yiiframework.com/doc-2.0/guide-input-validation.html) feature ?
 Why not use it ?

-*SimpleWorkflow* doesn't only provide a behavior, it also came with a custom validator that will help you in verifying that on a specific transition our model attributes are correct.
+*SimpleWorkflow* doesn't only provide a behavior, it also came with a custom validator that will help us in verifying that on a specific transition our model attributes are correct.
 In the example below, we will check the first rule  : in the *draft* to *correction* transition, the attribute
 *category* is required.